brevzin/cpp_proposals/2325_views_default/views-default.md

 That's it.
 Broadly, just a few views that actually need default construction that can easily provide it, most simply don't need this constraint.

-## Does this requirement case harm?
+## Does this requirement cause harm?

 Rather than providing a benefit, it seems like the default construction requirement causes harm.